alonot/Compiler/README.md

 * in expressions like (a + (a ++ - 10)). if a = 10 then c outputs  10.

 * When doing function calls through register it is necessary in mips to keep the function address in $25.
 This is because in shared libraries or PIC code, the function prologue uses $25 to determine which module's GOT to load.

+* the callee (your function) must always reserve space for 4 arguments on the stack